Marietta Child Custody Attorney Upholds Your Parental Rights

 Parents without primary physical custody typically receive visitation rights.
 A parenting time schedule can be negotiated between the parents and then approved by the court or determined by the court as part of litigation.
 In some instances, a parent who suffers from alcoholism, abuses drugs, or has a history of violence may be denied visitation.

 Grandparents can seek legally enforceable visitation rights under Georgia law.
-Grandparents can intervene in the parents’ divorce case or file a separate action for visitation.
+Grandparents can intervene in the parents’ divorce case or file a separate action for visitation or guardianship.
 Grandparents cannot seek visitation rights if the child’s parents are still together, however.
-Our Marietta family law firm has significant experience in grandparents’ rights matters, so if you are a grandparent seeking visitation, we are ready to help.
+Our Marietta family law firm has significant experience in grandparents’ rights matters, so if you are a grandparent seeking visitation or guardianship, we are ready to help.

 Contact a determined Georgia child custody lawyer to protect your family